 You Are Dumb, which is not a blog, posts new columns every weekday, except for a couple of days each month when it doesn't.
 It is also a Twitter feed, @youaredumb, with content in a similar vein but much shorter.
 My spinoff food site, Forkbastard, can be found easily enough by the clever.

-Memo to Jeffrey Weiss: YOU ARE DUMB.
+Memo to Les Freres Corbusier: YOU ARE PROBABLY DUMB.

 The problem with stupid artists is that there's always a slim chance a stupid artist isn't a stupid artist at all.
 Occasionally, a stupid artist turns out to be a clever artist fucking with people.
 Which leads to a fascinating ontological discussion about whether a perfect imitation of stupidity as performance art is actually clever, or whether a perfect imitation of stupidity, being indistinguishable from actual stupidity, is therefore deeply fucking stupid.

 It's a question I usually avoid pondering by laughing at Jessica Simpson or Michael Bay, either of whom would immediately see their doctors for antibiotics if you told them they'd raised an ontological issue.
 And it's a question that I will immediately dismiss after briefly raising it in regards to Dance Dance Revolution: The Musical, because, well, holy shit, Dance Dance Revolution: The Musical.